 “How Ethnic Segregation Affects Public Goods Provision: Evidence from Indonesia.”
 2018. (with Krislert Samphantharak and Kai Ostwald) at American Political Science Review.
 Final manuscript available here.
-First View available here.
+Available here.
 Online appendix available here.
 Replication files available here.

 “Political Development and the Fragmentation of Protection Markets: Politically Affiliated Gangs in Indonesia” Journal of Conflict Resolution.
 Online First (2016).
 Available here.

 “The Motivations and Outcomes of Indonesia’s Decentralization Experiment.” (with Kai Ostwald and Krislert Samphantharak) Journal of Southeast Asian Economies 2016.
 Available here.

 “Explaining Ethnic Violence in Indonesia: Demilitarizing Domestic Security.”
 Journal of East Asian Studies 8 (2008), 451-472.
 Available here.